 Clients often first ask me, “What’s wrong with me that I can’t fix this?”

 The accurate diagnosis is a mental focus on being “good” versus trusting their bodies and experience to define good.

 This Good Girl mindset is also the root of “bad” habits.
 My clients think their habits aren’t logical.
 But they make logical sense when you’re sense of self is defined in relation to someone else’s approval or answers.

 On a daily basis, the “Good Girl” mindset is in control when you don’t:

-- Ask for organic meat out to avoid appearing high-maintenance.
+- Ask for organic meat to avoid appearing high-maintenance.

 - Choose what your body needs at a business lunch because it appears unhealthy since it’s not a salad.

-- Say “no” to dessert, even though you’re not craving it when with acquaintances because you don’t want to appear on a diet.
+- Say “no” to dessert, even though you’re not craving it, because you don’t want to appear on a diet.